awsdocs/amazon-gamelift-developer-guide/doc_source/setting-up-role.md

-# Set Up a Role for Amazon GameLift Access<a name="setting-up-role"></a>
+# Set up a role for GameLift access<a name="setting-up-role"></a>

+This topic refers to GameLift hosted solutions\.
+If you use GameLift FleetIQ to optimize game hosting on your EC2 instances, see [Set up your AWS account for GameLift FleetIQ](https://docs.aws.amazon.com/gamelift/latest/fleetiqguide/gsg-iam-permissions.html)\.

 Some GameLift features require you to extend limited access to your AWS resources\.
 This is done by creating an AWS Identity and Access Management \(IAM\) role\.
 A role specifies two things: \(1\) who can assume the role, and \(2\) which resources they can control while using the role\.
-This topic provides guidance on how to set up a role to extend access to the Amazon GameLift service\.
+This topic provides guidance on how to set up a role to extend access to the GameLift service\.

+Users who make API calls that extend this role to GameLift must have IAM PassRole permissions, as illustrated in [Simple policy examples for administrators](gamelift-iam-policy-examples.md#iam-policy-simple-example)\.

 **To set up an IAM role for the GameLift service**